SubhaKarki1/projectRECALL/README.md

 Millions suffer from Alzhimers, but if detected and treated early enough, the disease is preventable.
 My friends Subha & Eric, are working on research that uses machine learning and an extensive database to detect Alzhiemers in patients with high a high rate of accuracy.
 However, to do so he needs to have a way to monitor a patient's voice throughout the day so he can use his algo to see if the patient is at risk for Alzhimers.
 Unfortunately, Subha & Eric aren't too well versed in hardware design, so I'm hoping to design a solution to his problem.

+This project is not dedicated to actually impelmenting their machine learning, rather the hardware and pipeline.
+The software doesn't do any analysis, rather just gives the nessecary data stream for Subha & Eric to work with.

 Criteria:

 There's a couple things I was lloking for when designing the project + some other features that would be awesome to have.
 The nessecary features are as follows